Emmotes/ic_modron_library/docs/windfall.md

 {:/nomarkdown}

-<span class="champIntro">Windfall is normally a melee champion but her Blue Dragon specialisation will make her a magic attacker instead.
-Because of this I'm including both variants of the Magic core and Strong core.</span>
+<span class="champIntro">Windfall is normally a melee champion but she also becomes magic after choosing a specialisation.
+This means she can benefit from both Melee and Magic nodes.</span>

 <span class="modronColumn">
     <span class="buffboxCol" id="buffbox">